 Join our award-winning team at University of Washington Medical Center (UWMC).
 Among the top medical centers in the United States as rated by U.S. News & World Report's "America's Best Hospitals," UWMC prides itself on compassionate patient care as well as its pioneering medical advances.
 UWMC is operated by the University of Washington (UW) and serves as a training site for UW's School of Medicine.
 The University of Washington is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-Obtains patient demographic information and insurance information.
+Obtain patient demographic information and insurance information accurately and legibly.

-Responds to patients' needs and concerns as appropriate.
+Respond to patients' needs and concerns as appropriate.
 Investigates complaints and works with office manager to find solutions.

 May accept and process patient payments (co-pays, deposits, etc.)